GraphQL: What it is not!

 “Must be hard to implement a server”

-If you use a framework for both, the mechanics of the implementation is about as hard as implementing a REST API.
-There are ready frameworks for just about any language you may conjure up.
-Designing the API, however, is much easier with GraphQL than with REST because the paradigms and constraints are very different and match the real world much better.
+If you’re using a framework for both, the mechanics of implementation are about as straightforward as building a REST API.
+There are ready-made frameworks for just about any language you can think of.
+However, designing the API is much easier with GraphQL than with REST because the paradigms and constraints are quite different and align more closely with how the real world works.
 Not convinced?
-Try going through the exercises I described in my earlier posts on REST API.
-Do start from part 1 before seeing part 2 and part 3.
-Then learn about GraphQL and work them out again.
+Try going through the exercises I described in my earlier posts on REST APIs.
+Start with part 1 before moving on to part 2 and part 3.
+Then, learn about GraphQL and work through the exercises again.
 It won’t take long at all.

 “It’s a niche thing, nobody is using it”